Building and Running Workerman Apps with ServBay

 3

-Here, we created a directory named servbay-workerman-demo
+Here we create a folder named servbay-workerman-demo

-to store the Workerman project files.
+to hold Workerman project files.

-3. Install Workerman Using Composer
+3. Install Workerman via Composer

 composer require workerman/workerman

-directory in your project.
+folder in your project.

 Writing Workerman HTTP Server Code

-In your project directory, create a file named http_server.php
+Inside your project directory, create a file named http_server.php

 ) and add the following PHP code: